kakabullis15/kakabullis15/README.md

 - 👋 Hi, I’m @kakabullis15
-- 👀 I’m interested in ...
+- 👀 I’m interested in watching romantic movies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning korean
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on school
-- 📫 How to reach me ...
+- 📫 How to reach me you cant

 <!---
 kakabullis15/kakabullis15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.